ellysh/bash-programming-from-scratch/manuscript/BashScripting/tools.md

 {caption: "Figure 3-3.
 Result of the `cd` command"}
 ![cd result](images/BashScripting/cd-unexpected-token.png)

 This is the same error message as Bash has printed when launching Notepad++ in Figure 3-1.
 This problem happens because of the parentheses.
 They are part of the Bash syntax.
 It means that the shell treats them as a language construct.
 We met this problem when grouping conditions of the `find` utility.
-Escaping or double-quotes solves this issue too.
+Escaping or double quotes solves this issue too.
 Here are possible solutions for our case:
 {line-numbers: true, format: Bash}
 ```
 cd /c/Program\ Files\ \(x86\)
 cd "/c/Program Files (x86)"
 ```

-Using double-quotes is simpler than escaping.
+Using double quotes is simpler than escaping.
 Apply them to launch the Notepad++ this way:
 {line-numbers: false, format: Bash}
 ```
 "/c/Program Files (x86)/Notepad++/notepad++.exe"